-One thing I know, those Shepherds, and everyone else caught up in this wonderful story ever since, can ever see anything in their life, or another’s the same way – ever again.
+One thing I know; those Shepherds and everyone else caught up in this wonderful story ever since, can never see anything in their life, or another’s, the same way – ever again.

 |Prayer: Dear Lord.
 Thank you for getting me to the place when all I need to do is hold out my hands and open my heart to you.
 Establish/restore in me the joy of my salvation, which receiving you begins.
 Help me to fully ‘unwrap’ your gift, not leave you in the stable, but be Lord in practice over every part of my life now and always.

 Help me to re-focus my whole life and fix my eyes upon you.

 Thank you for taking this journey through advent, ‘Practising for Christmas’ with Seventy-two, we hope it’s helped you to keep Jesus at the forefront through this busy time.

 To receive monthly updates from Seventy-two throughout the year, click here.